Fountain

 Write and view screenplays in Fountain format with index cards and lots of other features.

-• PDF export with configurable options (paper size, scene heading formatting, optionally include synopsis & notes)
+• PDF export with configurable paper size, scene heading style, and synopsis/notes inclusion.

 • scene numbers (#1#, #1A#, #I-1-A#, etc.) displayed in bold on left and right margins, with commands to automatically add or remove scene numbers